OpenSciViz/cloud/README.md

     After a few minutes, if the above grep fails to find any heartbeats, we have a problem.
 But if we see heatbeats, then refresh (re-login) to eh Admin GUI and proceed with the agent restart:

-  * service cloudstack-agent start -- and after many many minutes Admin GUI Infrastructure will show 2 (new) System VMs
+  * service cloudstack-agent start

+    After many many minutes Admin GUI Infrastructure will show 2 (new) System VMs

   * Click thru to the System VM page and monitor their status by refreshing the page.
 Eventually thet status should change to green "Running".
 Note their names and IPs.

-  * Try to virsh console into each VM-name, or ssh -P 3922 into each VM's link-local IP.
+  * Try to virsh console into each VM-name
+    + Or ssh -i /root/.ssh/id_rsa.cloud -p 3922 into each VM's link-local IP.

-  * If one can login as root (password), check the contents of each VM's /usr/local/cloud/systemvm
+  * If one can login as root (password), check the contents of each VM's /usr/local/cloud/systemvm and preform any patches needed.

 # E. Registration of Templates (qcow2 images) and ISOs.